cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 }
 ```

-Good thing that it is possible to copy it.
+Fortunately it is possible to copy it.

 </CodeGroupItem>
 <CodeGroupItem title="autocli.go">